 When Rover’s personnel department saw how long the records had been standing, it came up with a proposal to break every one of them within a year.
 Cameron was consulted and reckoned he could do it in five months.
 When he put this to head office he was told he had just three months.

 Undeterred, Cameron gathered 300 staff around him – a nucleus of 80 being directly involved – and work began on what Rover called ‘Project Pride’.
 Between them they gave up 6500 unpaid man hours to prepare the cars.
 They made the deadline, took every record attempt and set two new ones besides.
-By the time the last sanwich had been paid for, the total bill for the venture was under £20,000.
-And half of that was the hire of the Millbrook proving ground.
+By the time the last sandwich had been paid for, the total bill for the venture was under £20,000 – and half of that was the hire of the Millbrook Proving Ground.

 First, the car had to be gutted.
 All that remains of the original interior is the dashboard.
 There is a 25-gallon fuel tank where you would expect to see a rear seat, Perspex in the side windows and a regulation roll cage and fire-eater system on board.
 Ahead of the racing seat, complete with four point harness, is a seemingly standard set of instruments, until you notice the revcounter goes round to 9000rpm with an 8200rpm red line and the speedometer is calibrated to 150mph.

 Outside, if you can see your way past the garish paint job, you will notice plain wheel discs for minimal aerodynamic resistance, lowered front suspension and just one windscreen wiper.
 Otherwise, it seems largely standard.